Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Methodology

 \subsubsection{Raw GOES SXR flux data}

-Next, we looked at the relationship between coronal wave events (both accompanied and not accompanied by a CME) and corresponding flare characteristics derived from the soft X-ray (SXR) data obtained from the GOES satellites.
-Additionally, we compared the soft X-ray characteristics of the flare populations for CME-less coronal waves with the population associated with sunquakes and their acoustic energy as presented in \cite{Sharykin2020}, and general flares not associated with coronal waves or sunquakes.
-Flares greater than C1.0 GOES class were considered from 2010--2022; this is the range of available AIA movies of coronal waves/LCPFs maintained through 2024 by the authors of the LCPF study \cite{Nitta2013}\footnote{The LCPF catalog is publicly available at \href{ https://aia.lmsal.com/AIA_Waves/index.html}{http://aia.lmsal.com/AIA\_Waves/index.html}}.
+Next, we analyzed the statistics of flare SXR characteristics of all flares with a GOES class greater than C1.0, which occurred between 2010 and 2022---this is the range of available AIA movies of coronal waves/LCPFs maintained through 2024 by the authors of the LCPF study \citep{Nitta2013}\footnote{The LCPF catalog is publicly available at \href{ https://aia.lmsal.com/AIA_Waves/index.html}{http://aia.lmsal.com/AIA\_Waves/index.html}}.
+The flare events were tagged in a similar fashion to the coronal wave events; the specific categories are: sunquake-associated flares, non-sunquake flares that produce an isolated coronal wave, non-sunquake flares that produce a CME-related coronal wave, and non-sunquake flares that do not produce a coronal wave.

-We paid the most attention to flare X-ray characteristics and their relation to energy release rate, as it was previously found that flares that are more impulsive are also more helioseismic \citep{Sharykin2020}.
-The first was the impulsive phase duration of each flare, defined as the time interval when the SXR flux was higher than $\max(f_{1-8\text{\,\AA}}/10)$, where $f_{1-8\text{\,\AA}}$ is the GOES SXR flux in the 1--8\,\AA \, channel.
-The second was the characteristic energy release time estimated from the maximum value of the SXR flux in the 1--8\,\AA \, channel divided by the time-derivative of the soft flux, i.e. the maximum value of \(f_{1-8\text{\,\AA}}/(df_{1-8\text{\,\AA}}/dt)\).
-This quantity relates to how quickly or slowly the SXR emission reaches its peak value when energy release is most efficient.
-Next, we examined the maximum value of the SXR-flux time derivative during the flare event.
-Lastly, we considered the maximum absolute value of the SXR flux as recorded by GOES.
+We paid the most attention to flare X-ray characteristics related to the energy release process as it was previously found that flares that are more impulsive are also helioseismically active \citep{Sharykin2020}.
+The first characteristic we consider is the impulsive phase duration of each flare, defined as the time interval when the SXR flux was higher than $\max(f_{1-8\,\text{\AA}}/10)$, where $f_{1-8\,\text{\AA}}$ is the GOES SXR flux in the 1--8\,\AA \, channel.
+The second is the characteristic energy release time estimated from the maximum value of the time-derivative of the natural log of the SXR flux 1--8\,\AA \,channel (i.e. the maximum value of \(f_{1-8\text{\,\AA}}/(df_{1-8\,\text{\AA}}/dt)\)).
+This quantity indicates how quickly or slowly the SXR emission reaches its peak value.
+We also examined the maximum value of the SXR-flux and its maximum time derivative during the flare event.
+Lastly, we examined the total radiated flare energy calculated from the GOES 1--8\,\AA \,flux integrated over the start and end time of the flare under the assumption of isotropic emission.